 Create a branch

-We usually create a branch from master (or another branch).
+We usually create a branch from main (or another branch).
 Some companies have, for example, a branch dev for the current developments, a branch

 prod that corresponding to what is in production.
 Branches created on these canonical branches must have a short life duration.